Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

- "chgrp school hello" is a script that changes the group owner of a file" "chown vincent:staff *" is a script that changes the group owner of a file" "a script that changes the owner and the group owner of _hello to vincent and staff respectively"
+ "chgrp school hello" is a script that changes the group owner of a file" "chown vincent:staff *" is a script that changes the group owner of a file" "a script that changes the owner and the group owner of _hello to vincent and staff respectively" "a script that changes the owner of the file hello to betty only if it is owned by the guillaume